zkoss/zkdoc/zk_component_ref/Checkbox.md

 ## tristate

-Allowing users to set the indeterminate state, in addition to the checked and unchecked states.
+{% include versionSince\| 9.0.0 %} Allowing users to set the indeterminate state, in addition to the checked and unchecked states.
 In tristate mold, when users click on the checkbox, it will switch between checked, unchecked and indeterminate states.
 This is different from the default mold which has only checked and unchecked states.

 ![](Tristate.png)